12 Jul Is Every Vertical Seam Roof a Standing Seam Roof?

-The answer to the above question is “No!”
+Is every vertical seam a standing seam roof?
+The answer is no!
 Recent years have seen dramatic increase in the residential use of metal roofing.
 In fact, probably no single product class has seen greater growth in its use on homes than has metal roofing over the past ten or so years.
 That growth has been fueled in large part by the product’s green benefits.
 However, along with that growth has come a lot of misinformation and even misrepresentation.
 Learn the differences between standing versus vertical seam when you’re considering metal roofing for your North Carolina property.

 One of the most common bits of misinformation out there is that any metal roof which has prominent vertical lines extending from the bottom, or eave, edge of the roof to the peak, or ridge, is “standing seam roofing.”
 Again, that is not the case.
 Not all vertical seam metal roofs are standing seam.